-- The school has appointed a member of the leadership team (Charlotte Rosslyn Vice Principal) as the Designated Safeguarding Lead (DSL).
+- The school has appointed a member of the leadership team (Charlotte Rosslyn) as the Designated Safeguarding Lead (DSL).
 The DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in school. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 This training will be approved by and meet the standards as required by the Kent Safeguarding Children Board.
-The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods (e.g e-Bulletins, conferences, local meetings, internal and external training) at regular intervals, at least annually, to keep up with any developments relevant to their role. - The school has appointed additional staff to deputise for the DSL
+The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods (e.g. e-Bulletins, conferences, local meetings, internal and external training) at regular intervals, at least annually, to keep up with any developments relevant to their role. - The school has appointed additional staff to deputise for the DSL:

-Goldwyn Ashford - Nic Petri (AHT) Deputy - Pete Lewis (Head of Centre)

-Goldwyn Brook - Sarah Miller (Deputy Head of Centre) Deputy - Hazel Slater (Head of Humanities)

-Goldwyn Plus - Chrissie Drew (Head of Centre) Deputy - Tina Mills Goldwyn College - Steve Badder (Head of Centre) Deputy - Anita Trotter
+Goldwyn Ashford Nic Petri (Lead DSL), Chris Weatherley and Louise Ashman (Deputies) Goldwyn Brook Sarah Miller (Lead DSL) Sarah Cave (Deputy) Goldwyn Plus Chrissie Drew (Lead DSL), Tina Mills (Deputy) Goldwyn College Steve Badder (Lead DSL), Angela Hadouni Anita Trotter (Deputies)

-Deputy DSLs have had appropriate training which enables them to fulfil this role.
-Whilst the activities of the designated safeguarding lead may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the designated safeguarding lead and this responsibility will not be delegated.
+• Deputy DSLs have attended appropriate training which enables them to fulfil this role.
+Whilst the activities of the Designated Safeguarding Lead may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the Designated Safeguarding Lead and this responsibility will not be delegated.